CAAPIM/iOS-MAS-SDK/README.md

 For more information about our mobile products see [the website][mas.ca.com].

 ## Get Started
-Check out our [documentation][documentation] for sample code and video tutorials.
+Check out our [documentation](https://www.ca.com/us/developers/mas/docs.html) for sample code and video tutorials.

 ## MAS Xcode Template Installer